 Given the United States’ abysmal cultural attitudes toward people-powered transit, this move up the list may mean little. (more…)

 This event calendar is not intended to be one-stop-shopping.
 Major events or those already receiving heavy promotion tend to be excluded, as do most events with large price tags, though exceptions are sometimes made, particularly if the cause is good or there are discounts offered.

 If there is anything that fits that bill, happens in Hartford, but is missing from this list, leave a note in the comments and/or remind your organization to send out press releases:

-- Pliny Street Block Party: The Clay Arsenal Neighborhood Revitalization Zone and various community organizations will be on hand from 12-4pm.
-There will be face painting, food, entertainment, and of course, a moon bounce.
-Continue reading 'Stuff to Do in September'»
+Pliny Street Block Party: The Clay Arsenal Neighborhood Revitalization Zone and various community organizations will be on hand from 12-4pm.
+There will be face painting, food, entertainment, and of course, a moon bounce. (more…)

 When the iQuilt project announced that diverting Gully Brook to form a false river above a buried one was in the plans, it was pointed out that this would disrupt the popular playground, which already has a water play area.
 Sure, the water playground had been broken for longer than it was functional, but it was there, if only someone would get it running again.